johnosbb/Text-Classification/README.md

 ## Test

+A checkpoint is a saved version of a trained model during the training process.
+It allows you to save the weights and other parameters of the model at a particular iteration or epoch, so that you can resume training from that point if necessary, or use the saved model for prediction or inference tasks.

-Test a checkpoint and compute accuracy on test set:
+We can test a checkpoint and compute accuracy on test set :

 ```bash
 python test.py --config configs/example.yaml